 The genus Psychotria is found world-wide in tropical regions, and is one of the largest genera of flowering plants (in number of species) in the world.
 The information here gives a general overview of the systematics and morphology of this genus, and detailed information about the Neotropical species.
 The information presented for the Neotropical species is for Psychotria sensu stricto.
 For more information about Paleotropical Psychotria, see the Madagascar Catalogue page for this genus (go to upper right of web page and click on "Chose Project", then choose "Madagascar").

 Carapichea (Andersson, 2002).
-Several studies have found a number of traditionally recognized genera from Madagascar, Asia, the Indian Ocean, and the Pacific region are nested within the Psychotria clade and have now been formally synonymized with Psychotria include Mapouria Aubl., Amaracarpus Blume, Straussia A. Gray, Psathura Comm. ex Juss., Hydnophytum Jack, Myrmecodia Jack (Andersson, 2002; Razafimandimbison et al., 2014).
+Traditionally recognized genera that are nested within the Psychotria clade and have now been formally synonymized with Psychotria include Mapouria Aubl., Amaracarpus Blume, Straussia A. Gray, Psathura Comm. ex Juss., Hydnophytum Jack, and Myrmecodia Jack (Andersson, 2002; Razafimandimbison et al., 2014).

 One group that has been particularly confused with Psychotria is the Neotropical genus Palicourea.
-Palicourea and several other groups recenlty separated from Psychotria belong to the separate Palicoureeae clade or tribe, and are not closely related to Psychotria.
-In the Neotropics, two large species groups have long been recognized in Psychotria, which have been treated under different names.
-One of these groups corresponds to Psychotria s. str., and has been called Mapouria Aubl.
+Palicourea, Carapichea, Notopleura, Margaritopsis, and several other genera belong to the Palicoureeae clade or tribe, and are not closely related to Psychotria.
+In the Neotropics, two large species groups have long been recognized in Psychotria.
+One of these groups corresponds to Psychotria s. str., and has sometimes been called Mapouria Aubl.
 (Mueller, 1881) or Psychotria subg.
 Psychotria (Steyermark, 1972; Taylor, 1996).
-The other group includes more species, and has been called Psychotria (Mueller, 1881, Bentham & Hooker 1873, Schumann 1891) or Psychotria subg.
-Heteropsychotria (Steyermark, 1972).
+The other group includes more neotropical species, and has been treated variously as Psychotria (Mueller, 1881, Bentham & Hooker 1873, Schumann 1891) or Psychotria subg.
+Heteropsychotria (Steyermark, 1972, Taylor 1996).
 The name Mapouria is a synonym of Psychotria s. str. , and is based on a type from South America; this name has sometimes also been used for species of Psychotria s. str. from Madagascar, but those are apparently not closely related to the South American species of Psychotria.
 The species that have been included in Psychotria subg.
 Heteropsychotria all belong to the Palicoureae clade or tribe (Nepokroeff et al., 1999; Taylor, 1996; Razafimandimbison et al., 2014).
-Several of these species have recently been re-classified in separate genera of Palicoureeae, Carapichea,
+Several of these species have recently been shown to belong to several genera of Palicoureeae, in particular Carapichea,

-Notopleura.
-Of the remaining species of Psychotria subg.
-Heteropsychotria, a few were incorrectly classified here and actually belong to Rudgea Salisb.
-(Taylor, Bruniera, & Zappi, in prep.). and the rest belong to Palicourea and are being studied and transferred in sections to this other genus (e.g., Taylor, 2014).
+Notopleura, and Rudgea Salisb.
+(Taylor, Bruniera, & Zappi, 2014 submitted).
+The remaining species apparently belong to Palicourea and are being studied and transferred in sections to this other genus (e.g., Taylor, 2014).
 The previously recognized genus Cephaelis is a synonym of Palicourea and most of its species now belong to this genus, though some of its species were incorrectly classified here and belong to various other genera of Rubiaceae.

 The taxonomic portion of this web page addresses only the neotropical species of Psychotria.
 Information about the species of Psychotria in Madagascar is also available in TROPICOS.
 In the Neotropics, Psychotria s. str. can be recognized by the combination of generally caducous stipules that expose a ring of persistent or slowly deciduous colleters when they fall, fruits that are red at maturity, and plant specimens that are gray, brown, reddish brown, or blackened when dry; vs. (in general) in Palicourea stipules that are generally persistent or if deciduous then do not expose a ring of persistent colleters, fruits that may pass through a red stage but are usually (though not always) blue, black, or white at maturity, and plant specimens that are green or grayish green when dry.
 Fpr taxonomic references for Psychotria in the Neotropics, see the Rubiaceae Project page for Psychotria subg.
 Psychotria.
 Note: images posted by various MBG projects are included automatically on this web page, but are mostly not relevant to the conent of this page.